How to get more from your LinkedIn Company Page

 Don’t forget to use the option to notify employees after a post is shared from the company page.
 This nudges your team to share the content and widen its circulation.

 Following further refinements LinkedIn has made in recent years, you can like and comment as your company page.
 This allows you to support clients and potential prospects, as well as partner businesses.
 Companies also have the option to share regular Newsletter updates through LinkedIn.
+There is also the ability to add a featured section to your company page in the same way you can on personal profiles.
+The featured section usually appears above the posts section on your Company Page.
+It lets you highlight up to 3 pieces of content – such as a post, your newsletter or an article.

 You can now send messages from your LinkedIn company page if someone has messaged you first.
 To be able to use this functionality you will need to have the right level of access.

-Set objectives for your page
+Create a plan for your page

 To make the most of your company’s presence on LinkedIn, it is important to set some initial objectives for your Company Page.
 These can then guide the approach you take and the content strategy and themes you channel through it.